Galaxy Z Flip 3 review: Samsung's most 'normal' foldable phone

 As far as image quality, its photos look good in bright lighting.
 In medium and low-light conditions, such as a dimly lit living room, photos look rough.
 The phone uses a long shutter speed to compensate for less light, so your subject can look soft because of motion blur if they're moving even just a little.

-Samsung peppers in new camera modes from the Galaxy S21 and S21 Ultra like Director's View which gives you a live preview from all three cameras and Single Take that captures a series of photos and videos of your subject as determined by AI.
+Samsung peppers in new camera modes from the Galaxy S21 and S21 Ultra such as Director's View, which gives you a live preview from all three cameras, and Single Take, which captures a series of photos and videos of your subject as determined by AI.
 You can use the cover screen to display a preview from the cameras on the outer case.
 This is great for filming yourself or offering your friends a chance to see what you're capturing.
 Interestingly, if you do this when the phone is closed, photos have a more square aspect ratio, but if the phone is open, you see the full image.

 Night mode is impressive for this camera setup.
 I'd say the results fall firmly between the Galaxy S21 and the Galaxy A52 5G.
 Videos are okay, but suffer from moire, also known as the "screen door effect," and there is noticeable image noise except in the most ideal situations.
 If you drop down in resolution from 4K to 1080p you can take advantage of Samsung's Super Steady Shot, which works like a charm.